eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 Knowing the properties of the WSCD is not very useful if the PID Provider or Attestation Provider cannot be sure that the private key for their new PID or attestation is indeed protected by that WSCD.
-[Topic 9](./annexes/annex-2/annex-2-high-level-requirements.md#a239-topic-9---wallet-unit-attestation) describes how the PID Provider or Attestation Provider can obtain a so-called proof of association from the WSCD.
-This proof of association proves that the WSCD described in the WUA protects both the WUA private key and the private key of the PID or the new attestation.
+[Topic 9](./annexes/annex-2/annex-2-high-level-requirements.md#a239-topic-9---wallet-unit-attestation) describes how the PID Provider or Attestation Provider may be able obtain a proof that the WSCD described in the WUA protects both the WUA private key and the private key of the new PID or attestation.

 ##### 6.6.2.4 PID Provider or Attestation Provider verifies that WUA is not revoked

-[Section 6.5.3](#653-wallet-unit-activation) above described that a Wallet Provider, during activation of a Wallet Unit, issues a Wallet Unit Attestation (WUA) to the Wallet Unit.
-If the WUA is valid for longer than 24 hours, it contains revocation information.
+[Section 6.5.3](#653-wallet-unit-activation) above described that a Wallet Provider, during activation of a Wallet Unit, issues one or more Wallet Unit Attestation (WUA) to the Wallet Unit.
+If a WUA is valid for longer than 24 hours, it contains revocation information.
 During the lifetime of the Wallet Unit, the Wallet Provider regularly verifies that the security of the Wallet Unit is not breached or compromised.
 If the Wallet Unit is no longer secure, the Wallet